 On the other hand, taking Windows 7 as an example, setting items under Windows 7 can only be backed up from and restored to Windows 7, because those settings do not exist in Windows 10.

-Not only those setting items under Windows can be synchronized between different OS versions, they also can automatically adjust themselves to fit the target system.
+Not only can those setting items under Windows be synchronized between different OS versions, but they can also automatically adjust themselves to fit the target system.
 For examples:

-ExSB is not designed for backing up common files, but that doesn't mean it cannot work as a common backup tool.
+ExSB is not designed for backing up common files, but that doesn't mean it can't work as a common backup tool.

-You can configure the user defined items to let ExSB back up files, folders like a common backup tool.
-You can even add registry entries to user defined items to be backed up.
+You can configure the user-defined items to let ExSB back up files and folders like a common backup tool.
+You can even add registry entries to the user-defined items to be backed up.

 You normally don't need to change it.
 But if you want, you can always specify a different backup name and/or format.